edgeryders/dynalist_companion/README.md

 2. Create your SQLite3 database as `users.db` file in the current working directory:

        sqlite3 users.db

 3. Create the table schema inside your SQLite3 database:

        sqlite3
        .open users.db
        .read users_schema.sql

 Congratulations!!!

 ## 5. Usage

-Fire up your development web app for testing purposes:
+Fire up your development web application for testing purposes:

     python app.py

 Use it by visiting this URL in your browser: `http://127.0.0.1:8080`

-For sending notification in real time, `notify.py` needs to run in a separate process.
+To send notifications in realtime, `notify.py` needs to run in a separate process.
 Start it in a terminal by running:

     python notify.py

+To make the application publicly accessible on the Internet, you need to [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) the localhost URL `http://127.0.0.1:8080` to a publicly accessible URL.
+This can be done with any webserver, for example Apache2 or NGINX.